 – Henry Matisse

-No. 08 – FLORAL AND VOLUPTIOUS: WHEN ROSE CENTIFOLIA MEETS THE HEART OF THE DATE PALM TREE
+No. 08 – FLORAL AND VOLUPTUOUS: WHEN ROSE CENTIFOLIA MEETS THE HEART OF THE DATE PALM TREE

-Last, but not the least, No. 08.
+Last, but not least, No. 08.
 Here comes yet another „rose“/ „oriental rose“, you might think.

-Just as we have seen this years celebrations dedicated to harvesting of the Rose de Mai and just as Fete du Jasmin is about to take place in Grasse, I present to you FO’AH No.08: a sublimely rich and dew drenched roses that bloom alongside fields of jasmine, breathing together with the opulent dark brown trunk of a palm tree, wrapped in oriental layers of sandalwood and patchouly at the dry down.
+Just as we have seen this year’s celebrations dedicated to harvesting of the Rose de Mai and just as Fete du Jasmin is about to take place in Grasse, I present to you FO’AH No.08: sublimely rich and dew-drenched roses that bloom alongside fields of jasmine, breathing together with the opulent dark brown trunk of a palm tree, wrapped in oriental layers of sandalwood and patchouli at the dry down.